-After you install your new D-Link wireless adapter and have established a wireless connection, by default, the TCP/IP settings should be set to obtain an IP address from a DHCP server (i.e., router) automatically.
+After you install your new D-Link wireless adapter and have established a wireless connection, by default, the TCP/IP settings should be set to obtain an IP address from a DHCP server (i.e. router) automatically.
 To verify your IP address, please follow the steps below.

-Windows® 8 Users
+Windows® XP/2000 Users

-- Press the Windows key and R together.
-Type cmd in the box and click OK. - At the prompt, type ipconfig and press Enter. - This will display the IP address, subnet mask, and default gateway of your adapter.
+- Click on Start > Run.
+In the run box type cmd and click OK. - At the prompt, type ipconfig and press Enter. - This will display the IP address, subnet mask, and the default gateway of your adapter.

-Windows® 7/Vista® Users
+Windows Vista®/Windows 7 Users

-- Click Start, type cmd in the search box and then click OK. - At the prompt, type ipconfig and press Enter. - This will display the IP address, subnet mask, and default gateway of your adapter.
+- Click Start > All Programs > Accessories > Command Prompt.
+You may need administrative access to run this application. - For all additional prompt windows inquiring of running the command prompt application, select Yes, OK, or Continue. - At the prompt, type ipconfig and press Enter. - This will display the IP address, subnet mask, and default gateway of your adapter.